How can I help myself manage anxiety?

 “I find going for a walk great, even if I can’t go far.
 I walk around the park and eat my lunch outside.”

-If you’re not able to do physical activities outdoors, or have limited mobility, try to think about what kinds of physical activities you can do indoors, such as exercising individual parts of your body at a time.
-(See our web pages on Physical activity and exercise for more information.)
+If you are not able to do physical activities outdoors, or have limited mobility, try to think about what kinds of physical activities you can do indoors, such as exercising individual parts of your body at a time.

 Keep a diary